michlleee/Wastara/README.md

 # AIC-CicakBelajar
 ---

-# Wastara — Community-Powered Trash Reporting PWA
+# Wastara — Community-Powered Trash Reporting Web Application

 A web application that allows citizens to report trash pileups and enables cleanup personnel to locate and address them.
 Designed to improve environmental responsiveness through community participation.